Introduction

 Notes

-In other words, You point wwid at a target inside your project, and it
+In other words, you point wwid at a target inside your project, and it

 resolves the associated externally-stored note.
 The storage is abstracted away;